Study: AudioEye detects up to 2.5x more issues than other tools

 1. AudioEye

-Expert audits from our team of experts and individuals from the disability community that supplement testing from our automated testing tools for enhanced accessibility and compliance.
+Expert audits from our team and members of the disability community identify high-impact barriers that automated testing can’t catch alone.

 Why Choose AudioEye?